-Been around the block a few times
+Roughly equivalent to: Been around the block a few times.

 A candle illuminates others at the cost of burning itself up

-Helping others at the cost of not looking after yourself
+Helping others at the cost of not looking after yourself.

-Love thy neighbor as thyself
+Roughly equivalent to: Love thy neighbor as thyself.

 Passing oneself off as a proficient Yu pipe player